efamelody/efamelody.github.io/_posts/2024-06-30-Domino-Game.markdown

 ## Features

-DomsMatch: code to play a dominoes match between two players.

-   The top level function is domsMatch - it takes five arguments:
-       games - the number of games to play target - the target score to reach player1, player2 - two DomsPlayer functions, representing the two players seed - an integer to seed the random number generator The function returns a pair showing how many games were won by each player.

-   The functions of type DomsPlayer must take four arguments:
-       The current Hand
-       The current Board
-       The Player (which will be one of P1 or P2)
-       The current Scores
-   The function returns a tuple containing the Domino to play and End to play it on.

-   Author: Nur Izfarwiza Binti Mohd Talib
-   Brief Summary of The File Contents:
-   1. Scoring Functions:
-      scoreBoard: Computes the score for a given board and a boolean indicating if it's the last domino.
-      isDouble: Checks if a given domino is a double.
-      calculateScore: Assigns scores according to specific conditions.
-      Game Logic Functions:
-  2. Game Logic Functio
-      blocked: Checks if there is nothing to play in the hand.
-      canPlay: Checks if a domino can be played on the board.
-      playDom: Plays a domino at a specified end if possible.
-  3. Player Strategies:
-      simplePlayer: Chooses the first valid move from the hand that can be played on the board.
-      smartPlayer: Determines the next move based on the current state, considering a special case.
-      regularMoveStrategy: Filters possible moves and chooses the best move based on scoring strategy.
-  4. Scoring Strategy Functions:
-      findBestMove: Recursively searches through possible moves to find the move resulting in the highest score.
-      listDomino: Generates a list of possible domino moves.
-      playDominoAtBestEnd: Determines the end of the board to play the domino based on scoring strategy.
-      findHighestScoreDomino: Recursively searches through a list of dominoes to find the highest-scoring domino
-  5. Helper Functions:
-      updatePipCountLeft, updatePipCountRight: Updates the pip count for the left/right side of the board.
-      isMultThreeFive: Checks if a move is a multiple of 3 or 5.
-      calculateTotalPip: Calculates the new score for the player after playing a given move
-  6. Utility Functions:
-      swapDomino: Swaps the elements of a tuple, flipping a domino to be played.
+**DomsMatch:** A Haskell implementation to play a dominoes match between two players.

+The top-level function is `domsMatch`, which takes five arguments:
+- `games`: Number of games to play
+- `target`: Target score to reach
+- `player1`, `player2`: Functions representing the two players (`DomsPlayer`)
+- `seed`: Integer to seed the random number generator

+The function returns a pair showing how many games were won by each player.

+**DomsPlayer Functions:** Functions must take four arguments:
+- `Hand`: Current set of dominos in hand
+- `Board`: Current state of the game board
+- `Player`: Either P1 or P2
+- `Scores`: Current scores of both players

+The function returns a tuple containing the domino to play and the end to play it on.

+**Author:** Nur Izfarwiza Binti Mohd Talib

+**File Contents Summary:**
+1. **Scoring Functions:**
+   - `scoreBoard`: Computes the score for a given board
+   - `isDouble`: Checks if a domino is a double
+   - `calculateScore`: Assigns scores based on specific conditions

+2. **Game Logic Functions:**
+   - `blocked`: Checks if there's nothing to play in the hand
+   - `canPlay`: Checks if a domino can be played on the board
+   - `playDom`: Plays a domino at a specified end if possible

+3. **Player Strategies:**
+   - `simplePlayer`: Chooses the first valid move from the hand
+   - `smartPlayer`: Determines the next move based on game state
+   - `regularMoveStrategy`: Chooses the best move based on scoring strategy

+4. **Scoring Strategy Functions:**
+   - `findBestMove`: Searches for the highest-scoring move
+   - `listDomino`: Generates a list of possible moves
+   - `playDominoAtBestEnd`: Determines the best end of the board to play a domino
+   - `findHighestScoreDomino`: Finds the highest-scoring domino

+5. **Helper Functions:**
+   - `updatePipCountLeft`, `updatePipCountRight`: Updates pip count for board ends
+   - `isMultThreeFive`: Checks if a move is a multiple of 3 or 5
+   - `calculateTotalPip`: Calculates score after playing a move

+6. **Utility Functions:**
+   - `swapDomino`: Swaps elements of a tuple, flipping a domino to be played

 ## Installation

-You would need ghci downloaded into you machine which can be downloaded here, [Haskell Platform](https://www.haskell.org/downloads/)
+You would need GHCi installed on your machine, which can be downloaded from [Haskell Platform](https://www.haskell.org/downloads/).

 ## Usage

-1. Open GHCi: By typing ghci, you start the Haskell interactive environment.
+1. Open GHCi by typing `ghci` in your terminal.
-2. Load your Haskell file: The :load DomsMatch.hs command loads the file into GHCi.
+2. Load your Haskell file using `:load DomsMatch.hs`.
-3. Run the Match: Use the domsMatch function to run the game with specified parameters.
+3. Run the match using the `domsMatch` function with specified parameters.

-The domsMatch function requires:
+The `domsMatch` function requires:

-- The number of games to play in a match.
+- Number of games to play
-- The initial number of dominos in a hand.
+- Initial number of dominos in hand
-- The target score.
+- Target score
-- The two player functions (simplePlayer or smartPlayer).
+- Two player functions (`simplePlayer` or `smartPlayer`)
-- A seed for the random number generator.
+- A seed for the random number generator

-You can experiment with different seeds, hand sizes, and target scores to test various scenarios and strategies.
+Experiment with different seeds, hand sizes, and target scores to test various strategies.

 ![Game Example](https://raw.githubusercontent.com/efamelody/efamelody.github.io/main/_posts/example.png)

 ## Source Code

 Link to the GitHub repository: [DomsMatch](https://github.com/efamelody/DomsMatch)